zarr-developers/governance/GOVERNANCE.md

 TBD: Alternative is via https://github.com/orgs/zarr-developers/teams/core-devs

-Decisions should be made in accordance with the mission and values of the zarr project.
+Decisions should be made in accordance with the mission and values of the Zarr project.

-zarr uses a “consensus seeking” process for making decisions.
+Zarr uses a “consensus seeking” process for making decisions.
 The group tries to find a resolution that has no open objections among core developers.
 Core developers are expected to distinguish between fundamental objections to a proposal and minor perceived flaws that they can live with, and not hold up the